 - In A&B v X&Y & Ors, acted for the claimants from the outset of their claims for sexual harassment whilst working in a private household.
 The claims were withdrawn and later dismissed.

 - In Gray v Mulberry, acted for the claimant in her Court of Appeal case to determine whether a belief in her own copyright was capable of affording protection under the Equality Act 2010.

 didlaw is a specialist employment and discrimination law practice set up by the 'superb' Karen Jackson in 2008.
-In 2019, 'incredibly experienced and empathetic' employment and discrimination law barrister Elizabeth George joined as joint head from Pattinson & Brewer; the duo have recently rebranded and expanded the firm.
-The firm has a focus on unions and the voluntary sector, with a growing emphasis on cases relating to sex and maternity discrimination.
+The firm has a focus on disability discrimination and other health-related workplace issues, such as stress PI claims for psychiatric injury, with a growing emphasis on cases relating to sex, maternity and other forms of discrimination.
 Through Jackson’s specialism in disability discrimination, the firm continues to focus on this area with a majority of this work being around stress and mental health issues and often involving senior people.
-The team has developed and implemented an innovative and unique charging model that prices 'by the job' rather than using the traditional model of billable hours.

 ‘I appreciate the strong professional and interpersonal approach.’

 ‘Karen Jackson is superb at what she does; one of the best negotiators I have ever met; excellent client care skills; measured; knows both the law and how to use it.
 Provides good instructions at the right time and with the right degree of detail.
 A pleasure to work with.’